 The Cost of a Paralysis Injury

-Unsurprisingly the medical costs for a parlysis injury are significant.
+Unsurprisingly the medical costs for a paralysis injury are significant.
 From hospital stays, to surgeries, medical supplies, medicines, and rehabilitation, you are facing huge costs.
-According to National Spinal Cord Injury data the estimated lifetime costs for a 25-year-old with Motor Functional loss at any level on the ASIA Impairment Scale (this is the category of least significant paralysis) can be estimated at $1,578,224.
+According to National Spinal Cord Injury data, the estimated lifetime costs for a 25-year-old with Motor Functional loss at any level on the ASIA Impairment Scale (this is the category of least significant paralysis) can be estimated at $1,578,224.

 A paralysis injury also normally brings a loss of income and earning capacity.
 However, an experienced paralysis injury lawyer will do everything they can to hep maximize your financial recovery.

 How Can You Recover Damages in a Tampa Paralysis Injury Case?